KilianKegel/toro-C-Library/README.md

 ## Reimplementing LIBCMT.LIB for WinNT

-The sole purpose of "torito C Library" for WinNT is to validate the C library compatibility on a Windows-Platform.
-Usually testprograms are linked once against the original LIBCMT.LIB and then against "torito C Library" for WinNT to be able to compare program behavior in Windows.
+The sole purpose of "torito C Library" for WinNT is to validate the C library compatibility on a Windows-x64-Platform.
+Usually testprograms are linked once against the original LIBCMT.LIB and then against "torito C Library" for WinNT to be able to compare program behavior in Windows.[<sup>4</sup>](https://github.com/JoaquinConoBolillo/torito-C-Library/blob/master/footnotes/footnote-4.md)
-Most of all pitfalls can be found quickly.
+Most of all bugs and pitfalls can be found quickly, debugged easily and fixed soon, in the build and debug environment of Visual Studio.

 ## HELLO is now WELCOME / *appetite for destruction*